A SPIKE in student suicides has raised questions surrounding the state of the mental health services in the University and beyond.

 “Nothing’s improved since last year.
 We’re working really hard on our mental health strategy but in the meantime, we need help.”

 Laura Downie, a third-year psychology student, reached out for help in her first year of university, following the death of her best friend.

 Although the help that she is getting is “fantastic”, she too feels like people have to be at breaking point before they are noticed.

 She said: “I went through three mental health workers to get to the one I have now.

-“The university just doesn’t have the resources to deal with the amount of people.”
+“There just isn’t enough resources to deal with the amount of people.”